vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/17_A_New_Interpretation_of_rAmagiri_Evidence.md

 counted 19 verses only.

-The Daughter named Muṇd
+The Daughter named Muṇḍā

-. ā

 A key assumption in the theory advanced above is the identity of the daughter named Muṇḍā and the dowager queen known from her own inscriptions as Prabhāvatī Guptā.
-This identity seems reinforced by independent evidence, viz. the Māṇd

-. hal Plates of Vākāṭaka Rudrasena II, Year 5, which open as
+This identity seems reinforced by independent evidence, viz. the Māṇḍhal Plates of Vākāṭaka Rudrasena II, Year 5, which open as

 follows: